XavierElon/v4/src/content/jobs/Getaboard/index.md

 ---

 - Wrote modern, performant, maintainable code for a Full-stack web application in processing of developing for Getaboard that implements Vue.js, Typescrpipt, Node.js, Nest.js, and PostgreSQL to create an application similar to LinkedIn for young students to connect with companies for volunteer opportunities
-- Maintain, test and integrate application components.
+- Maintained, tested and integrated application components.